 8. Now make another stitch a few millimeters away from your last stitch and keep repeating this process.

-TADA!
-Now we need to make sure to secure the thread we just stitched.
+Now you’ll need to make sure to secure the thread you just stitched.

 1. From the back, take your needle under your last stitch.